Anand7758/Top-common-passwords/README.md

 Contributions to improve this list are welcome.
 If you have additional commonly-used passwords or improvements, feel free to submit a pull request.

-## License

-This repository is provided under the MIT License.
-See [LICENSE](LICENSE) for more details.